Author Instructions

 Four types of manuscripts are considered:

 • Review Articles.
 These are critical overviews of topics likely to be of general interest to the readership of the Journal.
 Prospective authors considering writing such an article should feel free to contact the Editor-in-Chief in advance with a brief proposed outline.
-Maximum length is 20 printed pages (around 17500 words, including references, tables and captions).
+Maximum length is around 20 printed pages (around 17500 words, including references, tables and captions).

 • Research Articles.
 These are conventional research papers.
 Most research articles are less than 10 pages (around 7500 words, including references, tables and captions); however, longer papers will be considered.

 • Short Communications.
-These are shorter research papers and have a maximum length of 5 printed pages (around 3500 words, including references, tables and captions) .
+These are shorter research papers and have a maximum length of around 5 printed pages (around 3500 words, including references, tables and captions) .

 CODE OF CONDUCT